Piano Concerto No. 1 (Beethoven): I. Allegro con brio

 The first movement is in sonata form, but with an added orchestral exposition, a cadenza, and a coda.
 It has a main theme with its motifs repeated many times, and a more lyrical second theme.
 In the orchestral exposition, the second theme changes its keys many times, but mainly in G major for the second exposition.
-The development starts in E-flat major, then modulates to C minor for the retransition, which ends with an octave glissando.
+The development starts in E♭ major, then modulates to C minor for the retransition, which ends with an octave glissando.
 The recapitulation is entirely in C major.

 There are three options for the cadenza to this movement, which vary in length and difficulty.
 The coda is played by the orchestra alone.
 Performances vary in length from fourteen to eighteen minutes.

 II.
 Largo

-The second movement is in the key of A-flat major, in this context a key relatively remote from the concerto's opening key of C major.
+The second movement is in the key of A♭ major, in this context a key relatively remote from the concerto's opening key of C major.
 If the movement adhered to traditional form, its key would be F major, the subdominant key, or in G major, the dominant key.
 The clarinets are given an unusually prominent role in this movement, having the melody as often as violins.

 Like many slow movements, this movement is in ternary (ABA) form.
 Its opening A section presents several themes that are then developed in the middle B section.